Directed by: Sanjay Leela Bhansali || Produced by: Sanjay Leela Bhansali, Kishore Lulla

 BM is not a perfect film, of course, just like Devdas was not a flawless piece.
 The movie has as much filler as your standard Bollywood romance, and its ending drags on for too long in typical melodramatic fashion.
 To Bhansali’s credit, he doesn’t indulge in megalomaniacal monologues near as much as he did in Devdas, and BM’s death scenes are subtle compared to most Hindi blockbusters.
 However, the film descends into obligatory silliness by the end and even allows a comical, yet mercilessly brief, CGI-addled action scene before its final act.

 Still, Bajirao Mastani is a welcome return to form for Bhansali and retro Bollywood epics in general.
-Too long have cartoony digital FX and poorly executed melodrama ruined both my beloved American and Indian film cultures.
+Too long have cartoony digital FX and poorly executed melodrama ruined both my beloved American and Indian film cultures, spreading blandness across movies both big and small in scope.
 At last, we have a spiritual successor to Devdas to save us from the Dhoom 3’s, Ghajini’s (2008), and Ra.One’s (2011) of today.

 SUMMARY & RECOMMENDATION: Sanjay Bhansali finally picks a script worthy of his direction (i.e. not one he wrote) that boasts deep characters and a realistic, relatable romance.
 Singh, Padukone, and especially Chopra give great performances that feel like actual people, rather than caricatures.
 Bajirao Mastani features a plethora of great-looking, great-sounding musical set-pieces, utilizing minimal special effects, great production design, and wonderful costumes to produce fantastic spectacle.